 2. Manage SaaS spend by monitoring SaaS license usage

 Perhaps the most common SaaS mistake companies make is paying for licenses that are not getting used.
 For example, if you’re paying for 100 licenses with your CRM provider but your company only has 70 members on its sales team, 30 licenses are going unused.
 Fluctuation in the number of team members is typically the problem, but vigilant monitoring of license usage can solve that problem.

 The price of unmanaged SaaS Software is much larger than anyone assumes.
 Gartner’s research reveals that more than 30% of the growing cost of “software and cloud services” will go unused in any given month through 2022.
 That is a lot of money getting invested in technology that no one is using.

-    There are 2 common reasons why licenses go unused:
+There are two common reasons why SaaS licenses go unused: